 On July 16, 2020, Vickers issued an aggregate of 3,593,750 Vickers Ordinary Shares to an affiliate of the Sponsors for an aggregate purchase price of \$25,000.
 In August 2020, the affiliate transferred his founder shares to the Sponsors for the same price paid for such shares.
-On October 8, 2020, Vickers effected a share capitalization of 0.2 shares for each share outstanding, on December 7, 2020, the Sponsors forfeited 1,437,500 Vickers Ordinary Shares, which were cancelled by Vickers, and on January 6, 2021, Vickers effected a share capitalization of 0.2 shares for each share outstanding, resulting in 3,450,000 Vickers Ordinary Shares issued and outstanding.
+On October 8, 2020, Vickers effected a share capitalization of 0.2 shares for each share outstanding, on December 7, 2020, the Sponsors forfeited 1,437,500 Vickers Ordinary Shares, which were cancelled by Vickers, and on January 6, 2021, Vickers effected a share capitalization of 0.2 shares for each share outstanding.
 All share and per-share amounts have been retroactively restated to reflect the share transactions.
 The founder shares included an aggregate of up to 450,000 shares that were subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised, so that the number of founder shares will equal, on an as-converted basis, approximately 20% of the issued and outstanding Vickers Ordinary Shares after the IPO.
 As a result of the underwriters' election to partially exercise their over-allotment option, no founder shares are currently subject to forfeiture.